Mookeis/CP317-W2018-G3/README.md

   * Check migrations with `python manage.py makemigrations --settings=subby_project.settings.development` first.
   * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`.
   * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
 Subby will be running at `http://127.0.0.1:8000`. `localhost:8000` will be rejected by recaptcha.
-  * To create a super user run `python manage.py createsuperuser --settings=subby_project.settings.development`.
-You will now be able to login using the info you enter.

 #### Testing
   * Run tests (without coverage): `python run manage.py test --settings=subby_project.settings.development`